 I’ve written that article to both explain what negative carryover is, and answer any of the follow-up questions I usually get about it.

 So let’s get to it:

 What Is Negative Carryover?

 For 99.9% of affiliate programs they pay you on a monthly basis.
 So at the end of the month they’ll issue you a payment, and reset your balance to $0 for the new month.

 However what if your account is in the negative?
-Maybe you had a casino player who had a big win, or a sports better who followed my golf tips and made a bundle?
-Suddenly your account is sitting there at -$1500.
+Maybe you had a casino player who had a big win at the Australian pokies and suddenly your account is sitting there at -$1500.